 Lactose intolerance occurs when people stop producing the lactase enzyme.
 Lactose intolerant people cannot drink animal milk in any quantity without experiencing health issues.
 Generally they can tolerate small quantities of ordinary full-cream milk better than modern low fat milks, which are often boosted with skim milk powder, containing extra lactose.

-Contrary to popular belief, hard cooked cheeses contain little-to-no lactose, as most of it is drained off with the whey.
+Contrary to popular belief, cooked pressed cheeses contain little-to-no lactose, as most of it is drained off with the whey.
 People with lactose intolerance should avoid Ricotta, which is made from whey, as well as fresh cheeses where the whey is only partially drained (Mozzarella and Feta).

 Cheddars aged over six months will be fine.
 Aged hard cheeses like Parmigiano-Reggiano is a perfect cheese for the lactose intolerant as its age is two-years plus.
 Aged cheeses like Comté d'Estive or other hard cheeses aged at least six months (one-year plus is even better) are fine.